Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Experiments and Result Summary

 \subsection{Experimental Results}

-In this section, we will present the overall performance of our proposed model and the comparison experimental results.
-The influence of spatial and temporal information will also be systematically analyzed.
+In this section, we will present the overall performance of our proposed models and the comparison results.
+The influence of spatial and temporal information, and variants of the proposed models will also be systematically analyzed.